UniversalDependencies/docs/_pcm-dep/cc.md

 udver: '2'
 ---

 The `cc` relation is used for coordinating conjunctions, i.e conjunctions which link together conjunct elements.
 The governor of the conjunction if the first conjunct in the paradigm.
-The relations used between conjuncts are described in more details on the [conj:coord]() and [conj:dicto]() pages.
+The relations used between conjuncts are described in more details on the [conj:coord](), [conj:dicto]() and [conj:appos]() pages.

 ~~~ conllu
 # visual-style 7 8 cc	color:blue